tunetheweb/web-vitals/README.md

 ### Which bundle is right for you?

-Most developers will generally want to use the "standard" bundle (either the ES module or UMD version, depending on your build system), as it's the easiest to use out of the box and integrate into existing build tools.
+Most developers will generally want to use either the "standard" bundle or the "attribution" bundle (via either the ES module or UMD version, depending on your build system), as they're the easiest to use out of the box and integrate into existing build tools.

 However, there are a few good reasons to consider using the "base+polyfill" version, for example: